steve12345585/SnipeOfficePPC/SnipeOfficePPC-dictionaries-25.8/dictionaries/pt_BR/README_pt_BR.txt

 =================

 ==============================================================
-HOW TO INSTALL THE BRAZILIAN SPELL CHECKER IN LIBREOFFICE
+HOW TO INSTALL THE BRAZILIAN SPELL CHECKER in SnipeOffice
 ==============================================================

 The spell checker is included in the pt-BR packages of SnipeOffice and